Strong-lensing cosmography using third-generation gravitational-wave detectors: Conclusions and future work

 \section{Conclusions and future work}

 In this paper we presented a detailed exposition of a statistical method for cosmography from the observation of a large number ($\sim 10^4$) of strongly lensed BBH mergers observable by XG detectors.
 This method, first presented in~\cite{Jana_2023}, compares the observed number of strongly lensed GW events and their time delay distribution (between lensed images) with observed events to infer cosmological parameters.
 We showed that the prospective constraints from the XG detectors are comparable to the current best measurements, but probing a cosmological epoch ($z \sim 1-10$) that is not probed by other observations.
-This can potentially shed some light on the ``tensions'' that exist between current cosmological observations~\cite{ABDALLA202249}, some hinting the failure of the flat $\Lambda$CDM model.
+This can potentially shed some light on the ``tensions'' that exist between current cosmological observations~\cite{ABDALLA202249}, some hinting at the failure of the flat $\Lambda$CDM model.

-The observed number of lensed events and their time delay distributions will depend on the distribution of GW sources as well as lenses, apart from the cosmological parameters.
+The observed number of lensed events and their time delay distribution will depend on the distribution of GW sources as well as lenses, apart from the cosmological parameters.
 Properties of the GW source distribution could be measured accurately from the large number ($\sim 10^6$) of unlensed GW signals that will dominate the data.
-Since the distribution of the GW source properties is currently largely unknown, we considered a few different astrophysical models for the same, and showed that the expected constraints don't vary significantly.
-We also showed that the limited ability of our data analysis algorithms to distinguish between lensed and unlensed GW events, resulting in some amount contamination in the sample of lensed GW events, will not bias our inference.
+Since the distribution of the GW source properties is currently largely unknown, we considered a few different astrophysical models for the same, and showed that the expected constraints don't vary significantly. {We also showed that the statistical uncertainties in the reconstruction of source properties from GW observations will not significantly affect the inference of cosmological parameters, as long as the source redshift distribution can be reconstructed in an unbiased manner.} We also showed that the limited ability of our data analysis algorithms to distinguish between lensed and unlensed GW events, resulting in some amount of contamination in the sample of lensed GW events, will not bias our inference.
 This can be avoided by incorporating the effect of data contamination in our Bayesian likelihood models.

 One of the major sources of error in our analysis is likely to come from the uncertainty in the distribution of gravitational lenses.
 In this paper, we assumed that the properties of the lens distribution can be extracted from theoretical HMF models.
 We used several HMFs that model the expected mass distribution of dark matter halos at different redshifts.
 We then assumed that these halos are spherical symmetric and used a simple prescription to map the mass of the dark matter halo to the velocity dispersion of the lens in the SIS model.
 If the HMF model that we use is significantly different from the ``true'' model, that can bias the estimation of cosmological parameters.
 However, in such situations, Bayesian model selection involving several HMF models should enable us to identify the ``true'' model of the HMF.
 In the future, we could improve this method by employing parametric models of HMFs that include modelling errors, which can be marginalised over in the Bayesian inference.
 A combination of EM observations and cosmological simulations can be used to further improve our models of the distribution of lens properties.